 There’s so much to look at when you escape the gym.
 Instead of fixating on that sports’ channel nobody really seems to be watching, take in the smells, and the constant scenery change outdoors.
 Nature is stimulating to the mind, and can keep you inspired and motivated to keep going.
 I used to need my iPod to keep me going on the indoor treadmill, but find the sounds of wilderness (birds singing, rushing water, even the rain) so much better at pushing me along.

 Volunteers were asked to go for two walks for the same time or distance — one inside, usually on a treadmill or around a track, and the other outdoors.
-In virtually all of the studies, the volunteers reported enjoying the outside activity more and, on subsequent psychological tests, scored significantly higher on measures of vitality, enthusiasm, pleasure, and self-esteem and lower on tension, depression and fatigue, after they walked outside. – The Benefits of Exercising Outdoors, The New York Times, By GRETCHEN REYNOLDS
+In virtually all of the studies, the volunteers reported enjoying the outside activity more and, on subsequent psychological tests, scored significantly higher on measures of vitality, enthusiasm, pleasure, and self-esteem and lower on tension, depression and fatigue, after they walked outside. – The Benefits of Exercising Outdoors, New York Times

 Gym memberships can be costly, and who doesn’t love saving a buck?